-Course Code/Title: GRDN 2920 Image Creation: Photography for Illustration

-Academic Dean: Denise Richard Requisites: GRDN 2900, GRDN 2901 Nominal/Scheduled Hours: 90/45
+Course Code/Title: GRDN 2920 Image Creation: Photography for Illustration Academic Dean: Denise Richard Requisites: GRDN 2900, GRDN 2901 Nominal/Scheduled Hours: 90/45 Credits: 3

 In this course, students will learn basic camera controls as they learn to use the camera as a design and/or illustration tool.
 Students will learn to make properly exposed and well-composed pictures that enable them to utilize the camera to capture their own reference materials, use images as templates for drawing and combine photographic imagery with drawn imagery in the creation of unique and original illustrations.
-As well, students are taught how to capture digital video.